-Research Core Facilities provide specialized services to the research community on a fee-for-service basis.
+Research Core Facilities provide specialized services to the Gates Institute community on a fee-for-service basis.
 Cores facilitate research by enabling investigators to outsource experiments that require specialized knowledge and technical abilities not found in most laboratories.
-Because of the nonprofit design of cores, service pricing is significantly below that of commercial entities providing similar services.
+Because of the nonprofit design of cores, service pricing for Gates Institute members is significantly below that of commercial entities providing similar services.

-Gates Institute’s affiliated Gates Biomanufacturing Facility is one of six combined cell therapy and protein manufacturing facilities in the United States and the only one of its kind within an 800-mile radius.
-The facility has been a key element in the recruitment and retention of some of the nation’s top regenerative medicine researchers for the CU Anschutz Medical Campus.
+Gates Institute’s affiliated Gates Biomanufacturing Facility (GBF) is one of six combined cell therapy and protein manufacturing facilities in the United States and the only one of its kind within an 800-mile radius.
+The GBF, a first-in-human phase 1 Good Manufacturing Practice (GMP) facility, serves some of the nation’s top regenerative medicine researchers at the CU Anschutz Medical Campus.

-The Gates Biomanufacturing Facility at the University of Colorado Anschutz Campus provides the following services: process development, scale up, manufacturing of both cell therapy- and protein-based products to cGMP standards, and process documentation to academic researchers, clinicians and early stage biotechnology companies.
+The Gates Biomanufacturing Facility provides the following services: process development, scale up, manufacturing of both cell therapy- and protein-based products to cGMP standards, and process documentation to academic researchers, clinicians and early stage biotechnology companies.
 Utilizing its expertise in quality assurance and control and process development and manufacturing, facility staff help translate bench scale processes to optimized clinical-ready manufacturing processes and perform product manufacturing for early-phase clinical trials.
 By leveraging our existing current Good Manufacturing Practice (cGMP) facility, trained personnel, qualified equipment and best practices across each of our support services, investigators can significantly accelerate their timeline while minimizing their overall investment.

 A key part of Gates Institute's mission is to serve as a focal point for recruitment and retention of top research talent for Colorado, tapping into the resources of the Anschutz Medical Campus and our collaborative partners.
 Pillars of Gates Institute, including the Gates Biomanufacturing Facility and the Grubstake Fund, have proven attractive to top national researchers and highly-regarded Anschutz researchers as they seek to move their discoveries toward treatments in human patients.